tomarcodinglife/django/readme.md

 <!-- .......................................................................... -->
 <h3>How to make Ready to Response file</h3>

-after virtual environment go to views.py and import HttpResponse from django.http
+after virtual environment create a folder views.py and import HttpResponse from django.http

 ```python